 Houston, TX – On July 25, 2015, Christopher Johnson was booked into Harris County jail on suspicion of driving under the influence.
 He is now suing after he says police choked him for smiling during his mugshot.

 "He was choked, in front of a room full of people, for smiling.
 That's very humiliating," said attorney Andre Evans, who is representing Johnson in a civil rights lawsuit filed in Federal Court.

 According to Johnson, he was merely smiling for the picture which agitated the deputies.

-Johnson accused a deputy of saying, “Man, stop smiling!” just before him and another deputy moved in for the assault.
+Johnson accused a deputy of saying, "Man, stop smiling!" just before he and another deputy moved in for the assault.

 "This is how I always take my pictures," Johnson stated in the lawsuit.